 Course overview

-Build a solid foundation in primary curriculum and graduate in-demand and classroom-ready when you study Deakin’s accredited Bachelor of Education (Primary).
+Build a solid foundation in primary curriculum (foundation to Year 6) and graduate in-demand and classroom-ready when you study Deakin’s accredited Bachelor of Education (Primary).
+Learn how to teach across a range of subjects and specialisations from mathematics, science, the arts and literacy.

 Want to inspire the next generation and make a real difference as a primary school educator?